ale-polimi/ChromeOS-for-meetings-recovery-docs/docs/en/index.md

 3. Click on the device and click `DEPROVISION` on the menu on the left;
 4. Choose if you want to remove or keep the data, check the box to confirm the actions and select `Same model replacement`.

-All done here.
-Proceed to the recovery step.
+All done here, proceed to the recovery step.

 # ChromeOS recovery